Pass Through Fees and Everything You Need to Know About Them

 That’s not necessarily a bad —or good— thing.
 With so many ways to approach the costs of payment processing, some providers tack on additional fees and charges.
 However, this varied landscape also offers potential opportunities to save money on payment processing.

-Today, we'll review pass thru fees, also known as pass through fees.
-These fees aren't specific to a single part of the payment processing workflow.
+Today, we’ll review pass through fees, also known as pass through fees.
+These fees aren’t specific to a single part of the payment processing workflow.
 Instead, they represent a variety of costs charged by payment processors and the bank that issued the card used.

 Does it seem like your payment processing costs are too high?
 Swipesum is here to help your business streamline card processing with effective solutions tailored to your needs.